rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-22-77d928782d62fe11-release-order-recovery-certificate-no-rc8413-of-2024-in-respect-of-sanjay-shastr.md

 source: sebi
 stocks: []
 tags:
-- recovery-certificate
+- compliance
-- release-order
+- enforcement
 - illiquid-stock-options
-- enforcement
+- recovery
-- compliance
+- release
 title: 'Release Order - Recovery Certificate No. RC8413 of 2024 in respect of Sanjay Shastri (PAN: ASUPS2845K) in the matter of Illiquid Stock Options'
 ---